tlevine/vlermv/docs/recipes.rst

 Instead of Object IDs, you have Vlermv keys (filenames), and instead of documents you have Vlermv values (file contents).

-See the above discussion on :ref:`sharding` for ideas on implementing sharding in Vlermv.
+See the above discussion on :ref:`sharding <sharding>` for ideas on implementing sharding in Vlermv.

 If you need to make isolated updates on properties of your documents,